Dandruff (Itchy Scalp)

 Wet your scalp in the sink or shower.

-Massage the dandruff shampoo into your scalp, focusing on the skin under the hair.
+Massage dandruff shampoo into your scalp, focusing on your skin.

 How long do I have to use dandruff shampoo?